prebid/prebid.github.io/dev-docs/show-multiformat-ads.md

 + `hb_format`

 The ad ops team will reference this key in the ad server to set targeting.
-For ad ops setup instructions, see [Setting up Prebid Multi-Format in DFP]({{site.baseurl}}/adops/setting-up-prebid-multiformat-in-dfp.html).
+For ad ops setup instructions, see [Setting up Prebid Multiformat in DFP]({{site.baseurl}}/adops/setting-up-prebid-multiformat-in-dfp.html).

 ## Prerequisites